 13On the very same day Noah and Shem and Ham and Japheth, the sons of Noah, and Noah's wife and the three wives of his sons with them, entered the ark, 14they and every beast after its kind, and all the cattle after their kind, and every creeping thing that creeps on the earth after its kind, and every bird after its kind, all sorts of birds.
 15So they went into the ark to Noah, by twos of all flesh in which was the breath of life.
 16Those that entered, male and female of all flesh, entered as God had commanded him; and the Lord closed it behind him.

 This is a final "snapshot" and confirmation of those who went in and the time, not before or after but exactly when they were supposed to enter.
 Note that God is the one who shuts them in.
-He is the one who seals them into the boat.
+He is the one who seals them safely inside the boat.

 Another similarity with the church is that God is the one who: